Hodge residential mortgage for over 50s

 We try to be as flexible as we can, and we understand that things don’t always go to plan.
 That’s why we’ve created our Hodge Early Repayment Promise, meaning you won’t have to pay any early repayment charges if you move out of your home, and pay the mortgage off in full.

-Our 50+ Mortgages are portable, which means they can be transferred with a house move if you wish to move or downsize.
+Our mortgages for over 50s are portable, which means they can be transferred with a house move if you wish to move or downsize.
 As the borrower, you’ll be responsible for the cost of transferring your mortgage, and your new home must form suitable security for the loan.

 We review the SVR regularly.
 The SVR may change to reflect changes in the Bank of England base rate or changes to our funding or administration costs, economic effects and the impact of new laws or regulations.
 If there are changes, we’ll provide you with reasonable notice of what’s changing and how it may affect you.

-We can lend a maximum of 70% loan-to-value, meaning 70% of the value of the property, with loans from £20,000 to £1,000,000.
-We want to make sure the 50+ Residential Mortgage remains affordable now and in the future.
+Borrowing up to 85% LTV is available on repayment or 75% on interest only subject to affordability.
+The minimum loan size is £20,000 and maximum is £1.5m for interest only and £750k for repayment.
+We want to make sure the 50+ residential mortgage remains affordable now and in the future.
 This is why we base the final amount we’ll lend on your ability to afford the loan.
 This includes your employment income (including self-employed) and retirement income that’s currently being paid, or forecast to be paid upon retirement.
 We’ll also look at outgoings including any loans or financial commitments already in place.

-For the 50+ Mortgage, it’s essential for the repayment strategy to offer you sufficient funds to repay the loan at the end of the term.
+For the interest only mortgage option, it’s essential for the repayment strategy to offer you sufficient funds to repay the loan at the end of the term.
 This is why consulting with a financial adviser is important before deciding which mortgage product is best for your financial situation.

 You can take out our 50+ mortgage either solely, or with someone else.
 We look at a wide range of income types (like pension, investments, and rental), and your adviser will be able to help you work out the best course of action.
 We look at all applications on a case by case basis, and try to be as flexible as we can.